 Is Nomad or Holafly cheaper?

 It depends on your consumption.
-Nomad (GB bundle) is usually cheaper for short trips or moderate use, while Holafly's unlimited plan can be more cost-effective for long stays with high consumption, as it avoids top-ups.
-Estimate your GB usage and compare that specific scenario.
+Nomad (GB package) is usually cheaper for short trips or moderate use, while Holafly's unlimited data can be better for long stays with high consumption, as it avoids top-ups.
+Calculate your GB usage and compare that specific scenario.

 Is Holafly's unlimited plan truly unlimited?

-It offers unlimited data volume, but like almost the entire sector, it applies a fair usage policy: it may reduce speed after very intensive daily use.
+It offers unlimited data volume, but like almost the entire industry, it applies a fair use policy: speed may be reduced after very intensive daily use.
 For browsing, maps, and social media, it's more than enough; for massive downloads, it's advisable to read the terms and conditions.

 Can I share data via hotspot with both?

-Generally, yes, but not always without limits, especially on unlimited plans.
-If you plan to share your connection with a laptop or tablet, confirm that the specific plan allows hotspot before purchasing, as some terms restrict it.
+Generally yes, but not always without limits, especially on unlimited plans.
+If you plan to share your connection with a laptop or tablet, confirm that the specific plan allows hotspot before purchasing, as some conditions restrict it.

 How many GB do I need for a week?

 For a city trip with maps, messaging, and some social media, estimate 1-2 GB per week.
 If you watch videos or make video calls daily, it goes up to 5 GB or more.
-With that calculation, you can better choose between a gigabyte bundle or unlimited.
+With that calculation, you can better choose between a GB package or unlimited data.

-Only on eSIM-compatible phones, which are most phones from recent years.
-Check your model's compatibility before purchasing, and if in doubt, review the list of compatible phones to avoid last-minute surprises at the airport.
+Only on eSIM-compatible mobile phones, which are most phones from recent years.
+Check your model's compatibility before purchasing, and if you have doubts, review the list of compatible phones to avoid last-minute surprises.

 Conclusion

-Neither Nomad nor Holafly always wins: Holafly's unlimited plan rewards convenience and high consumption, while Nomad's gigabyte bundle rewards cost control.
+Neither Nomad nor Holafly always win: Holafly's unlimited option prioritizes convenience and high consumption, while Nomad's GB package prioritizes cost control.
 Choose based on how much data you actually use, not the loudest advertisement.
 And if you want a third option with clear pricing and Spanish support, compare before buying your travel eSIM at PuraSim.